botpress/documentation-v12/docs/messaging-channels/supported-content-types.md

 ## Receiving

-This is the list of content-types we support receiving from each channel
+This is the list of content-types we support receiving from each channel.

 |               | Messenger | Microsoft Teams | Slack | Telegram | Twilio | Vonage | Smooch |
 | ------------- | :-------: | :-------------: | :---: | :------: | :----: | :----: | :----: |